secretstartups/handbook/job-families/people-group/executive-business-administrator/index.html.md

 ---
 layout: job_family_page
 title: "Executive Business Administration"
-description: "Executive Business Administrator's at GitLab toggle seamlessly between various systems to accomplish an array of tasks, while staying focused on prioritization and escalating urgent issues."
+description: "Executive Business Administrators at GitLab toggle seamlessly between various systems to accomplish an array of tasks, while staying focused on prioritization and escalating urgent issues."
 ---

 ## About the role

-Executive Business Administrator's at GitLab toggle seamlessly between various systems including Google Workspace, Slack, Expensify, Zoom and GitLab to accomplish an array of tasks, while staying focused on prioritization and escalating urgent issues.
-EBA's at GitLab are self-driven, collaborative, and agile team members who are experienced in managing multiple priorities, juggling various responsibilities, and anticipating executives’ needs.
-EBA's at GitLab pride themselves with being exceptionally organized, relentlessly resourceful, calm under pressure, strategic multi-takser, with a deep love of logistics and ability to thrive in a dynamic start-up environment.
+Executive Business Administrators (EBAs) at GitLab toggle seamlessly between various systems including Google Workspace, Slack, TripActions, Zoom, and GitLab to accomplish an array of tasks, while staying focused on prioritization and escalating urgent issues.
+EBAs at GitLab are self-driven, collaborative, and agile team members who are experienced in managing multiple priorities, juggling various responsibilities, and anticipating the executive's needs.
+EBAs at GitLab are exceptionally organized, relentlessly resourceful, calm under pressure, and strategic multitaskers with a deep love of logistics and the ability to thrive in a dynamic start-up environment.

 ## Levels